csci-1301/csci-1301.github.io/lectures/050_reading_and_displaying/readme.md

   In this statement, the return value (output) of one method is used as the argument (input) to another method.
 When the computer executes the statement, it starts by evaluating the `int.Parse(...)` method call, but it cannot actually run the `Parse` method yet because its argument is an expression, not a variable or value.
 In order to determine what value to send to the `Parse` method as input, it must first evaluate the `Console.ReadLine()` method call.
 Since this method has no arguments, the computer can immediately start executing it; the `ReadLine` method waits for the user to type a line of text, then returns that text as a `string` value.
 This return value can now be used as the argument to `int.Parse`, and the computer starts executing `int.Parse` with the user-provided string as input.
 When the `Parse` method returns an `int` value, this value becomes the value of the entire expression `int.Parse(Console.ReadLine())`, and the computer assigns it to the variable `curYear`.

 - Notice that by placing the call to `ReadLine` inside the argument to `Parse`, we have eliminated the variable `userInput` entirely.
-The `string` returned by `ReadLine` doesn't need to be stored anywhere (i.e. in a variable); it only needs to exist long enough to be sent to the `Parse` method as input.
+The `string` returned by `ReadLine` does not need to be stored anywhere (i.e. in a variable); it only needs to exist long enough to be sent to the `Parse` method as input.

 #### Correct input formatting